Mature Masculine

 External validation: Measures worth by recognition.

 The Sellout's inauthenticity comes from fear of rejection.
 He fears being unseen.
 He fears his true expression not being enough.
-He gives people what they want rather than what he needs to express.
+He gives people what they want rather than what is true for him.

 The Applause That Empties

-He gets the recognition.
+The Sellout often gets the recognition.
 The likes.
 The sales.
-And feels nothing.
-Each success leaves him emptier than before.
+And often, when we sell out, each success leaves us emptier than before.
+We feel less but still chase the high.

-He's become a servant to people he doesn't respect.
-He gives them what they want and despises them for wanting it.
-His success is built on contempt—for them and for himself.
+When we sell out we become servants to people we don't respect.
+We give them what they want and despise them for wanting it.
+Our success is built on contempt—for them and for ourselves.

 The applause is loud and hollow.
-He's fed but not nourished.
-The validation he chased doesn't validate.
-It just proves he can perform.
-It says nothing about who he is.
+We're fed but not nourished.
+The validation we chased doesn't validate.
+It just proves we can perform.
+It says nothing about who we really are.

-Somewhere along the way, he stopped creating and started producing.
-The difference is everything.
+Somewhere along the way, the Sellout stopped creating and started producing.
 Production fills bank accounts.
 Creation fills souls.
-He has one and not the other.
+The Sellout has one, not the other.

 Gifts of the Sellout